sureshkvl/stormflash/README.md

 the user submiting the request.
 Plan is to have OAuth scheme of authentication.

-*Services API*
+*Modules API*
 ==============

- List Services
+ List Modules
 --------------

     Verb	URI	        Description
-    GET	/services	Lists summary of services configured in VCG identified by service ID.
+    GET	/modules	Lists summary of modules configured in VCG identified by module ID.

 Note: The request does not require a message body.
-Success: Returns JSON data with list of services installed on VCG.
-Each service is identified by service ID
+Success: Returns JSON data with list of modules installed on VCG.
+Each module is identified by module ID

-The service ID is generated is a UUID.
+The module ID is generated is a UUID.

-Service Family is the generic service type while name is the actual service name.
+Module Family is the generic module type while name is the actual module name.

 pkgurl: The package download link provided to VCG

-api: Supported APIs for this service.
+api: Supported APIs for this module.

 *Note: Currently no validation of the package contents done*